c3lang/c3-ts-mode/README.md

 ## Adding custom highlighting patterns

-Here is an example how to override highlighting of the "assert" keyword:
+Here is an example how to override highlighting of the "assert" keyword and argument names:
 ```elisp
 (defun add-custom-c3-ts-rules ()
   (add-to-list 'treesit-font-lock-settings